WePlanet: Nuclear energy advocacy

 A campaign, "Dear Greenpeace", urging Greenpeace to take into account the climate emergency to abandon its entrenched opposition to nuclear power has been led by a group of young activists from Weplanet, with Ia Aanstoot at the forefront, casting Greenpeace as, by contrast, an "old-fashioned" organization clinging to the long-held positions of its 1970s founders.

 "Switch off Putin"

 In the wake of the war in Ukraine, WePlanet has issued two reports under this title, advocating strong restrictive measures to curtail import of oil and gas from Russia, as well as limitations on the use of biofuels to address the food crisis resulting from reduced exports from Ukraine.

-New Gene Technologies
+New gene technologies

 In January 2024, on the occasion of the discussion and vote by the EU parliament of new regulations applying to organisms modified by "new genomic techniques" (arising from the use of the newer CRISPR-based gene editing tools), WePlanet initiated an open letter to EU lawmakers.